fugue-ai/rhema/docs/README.md

 # Rhema Documentation

-This directory contains the documentation for the Rhema project, now built with [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
+This directory contains the comprehensive documentation for the Rhema project, built with [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

 ## 🚀 Quick Start

 ### Local Development

 1. Install the documentation dependencies:
    ```bash